Goose Egg Depredation Service

 Beginning in spring of 2018, the Illinois Department of Natural Resources (IDNR) changed their requirements for Illinois properties by no longer requiring a property to secure an IDNR issued permit as long as you use a contractor that is licensed to provide goose egg depredation services.
 However, the contractor must have an executed contract on file listing the property address in order to provide services.

-Note: if a property owner chooses to conduct goose egg depredation with their own staff, the staff members involved must be licensed and an IDNR permit IS required.
+Note: if a property owner chooses to conduct goose egg depredation with their own staff, the property must complete a state application with the IDNR and be permitted with the state.